brianmicklethwaitarchive/brianmicklethwaitarchive-jekyll/aboutbrian/iea_speeches.markdown

 26:59

 One of [Brian's] more irritating habits since getting cancer is being frankly shockingly straightforward and blunt about what is happening to him.
-He will call out of the blue and say that terrible things have happened to him and that he is pleased that at least now he has an explanation or that now he can do X, Y or Z that he is pleased to be doing rather than be just sad [...]
+He will call out of the blue and say that terrible things have happened to him and that he is pleased that at least now he has an explanation or that now he can do X, Y or Z that he is pleased to be doing rather than be just sad or whatever.
 I'm not sure, to be honest, if this is daft or heroic.

 One of the things that we've spoken about is his incredible collection of books.
 I'm sure many of you might have noticed that he is a bit of a collector of music, mugs and books.
 Brian has long had another strange habit of expressing a great deal of faith in people; sometimes more than they have in themselves.
 So Brian has placed his faith in me, apparently, to find something useful to do with the books in the collection.
 So I will endeavour, after he's gone, to get them into the hands of people who will read them.
-Perhaps a few of those people will be steered in the direction of liberty.
+Perhaps a few of those people will be steered in the direction of liberty and become advocates for liberty as effective as Brian is today.

 28:36